netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 ### Notes

-- Because Netzero does not access location information, the Tesla vehicle integration may have limitations in reliably determining home charging (as opposed to charging on the go).
+- Because Netzero does not access location information, the Tesla vehicle integration has some limitations in reliably determining home charging (as opposed to charging on the go).
 Fast charging can be determined and will be excluded from automations.
 However, when charging at a public Level 2 charger, your automations may still trigger.
 We are working to improve the reliability of home charging detection.

 - This integration will allow Netzero to start or stop EV charging in the future.

 ## OCPP-compatible EV charger